-Adoption, Fostering, Residential and YOT is forecast to underspend by £0.696m in 2016/17.
+Adoption, Fostering, Residential and YOT is forecast to underspend by £1.145m in 2016/17.

-- Adoption Service is forecast to underspend by £0.553m.
-Underspends of £0.279m relates to staff costs and vacant posts many of which are covered by agency staff for which the costs are included within Children's Social Care.
-Forecast underspends of £0.211m relate to adoption allowances although forecast spend is largely in line with spend in 2015/16.
-This is offset by forecast underspends of £0.063m which relate to non-staff costs. - Overnight Short Breaks Service (ONSB) is forecast to overspend by £0.087m based on spend to date, which largely relates to staff and premises costs and represents a partial non-delivery of savings in 216/17. - Residential In-house Provision is forecast to overspend by £0.095m, which largely relates to staff costs. - In-house Foster Care Allowances are forecast to underspend by £0.131m based on current demand levels.
-Of this forecast underspends of £0.212m relate to the fact that budget includes expected increases in allowances, however, In-house Foster Care Allowances have not increased in 2016/17 in line with national minimum weekly allowances, offset by higher than expected payments of £0.080m.
-The forecast shows an increase of £0.646m from the outturn in 2015/16 which largely reflects an increase of 36 (6.2%) in-house foster care placements from 535 in August 2015 to 571 in March 2016.
-Whilst numbers of in-house foster care placements have fallen by 5 since March 2016 to 566 in September 2016 these are still 5.4% higher in September 2016 than at the same time in 2015/16. - Net underspends of £0.194m are forecast across a number of teams, of which underspends of £0.286m relate to staff costs in the In-house Fostering Service, SCAYT and the Adoption, Fostering, Residential and YOT Management Team, (some of which relate to posts covered by agency staff for which the costs are included within Children's Social Care), are offset by overspends of £0.092m on non-staff costs.
+- Adoption Service is forecast to underspend by £0.914m.
+Underspends of £0.368m relate to staff costs and vacant posts some of which are covered by agency staff for which the costs are included within Children's Social Care, and £0.163m to various non-staff costs.
+Forecast underspends of £0.211m relate to adoption allowances (although forecast spend is in line with spend in 2015/16).
+Forecast underspends of £0.234m relate to inter-agency adoption fees and the extension of grant funding from October 2016 to March 2017, as well as a number of adoption placements for which grant has been received in line with grant conditions but no fees are payable to other organisations. - Residential In-house Provision is forecast to overspend by £0.120m, which relates to staff costs. - In-house foster care allowances are forecast to underspend by £0.078m based on current demand levels.
+Of this forecast underspend, £0.212m relates to expected increases in allowances that have not increased in 2016/17 (which is in line with national minimum weekly allowances), offset by higher than expected payments of £0.134m.
+The forecast shows an increase of £0.699m from the outturn in 2015/16 which largely reflects an increase of 36 (6.2%) in-house foster care placements from 535 in August 2015 to 571 in March 2016.
+Numbers of inhouse foster care placements are 1.6% higher in November 2016 than at the same time in 2015/16. - Net underspends of £0.273m are forecast across a number of teams, of which underspends of £0.319m relate to staff costs in the In-house Fostering Service, SCAYT and the Adoption, Fostering, Residential and YOT Management Team, (some of which relate to posts covered by agency staff for which the costs are included within Children's Social Care) and £0.023m to over recovery of income, offset by overspends of £0.069m on non-staff costs.